pair-lab/pair-lab.github.io/content/_index.md

       # Automatically transition through slides?
       loop: true
       # Duration of transition between slides (in ms)
-      interval: 4000
+      interval: 3500
   - block: hero
     content:
       title: |
-        The PAIR Lab
+        Our Mission
       image:
         filename: welcome.jpg
       text: |
         <br>

-        <font size=4.5>At the PKU Alignment and Interaction Research Lab (PAIR Lab), we address the fundamental challenges in decision-making, strategic interactions, and value alignment towards achieving AGI.
-Our expertise encompasses **reinforcement learning** for refined decision-making, **multi-agent systems and game theory** for complex interactions, and **RLHF** techniques for secure AGI-human value alignment.
-Our integrative methodology aims to guide AGI development towards a safe, beneficial future in synchrony with humanity.</font>
+        <font size=4.5>At the PKU Alignment and Interaction Research Lab (PAIR Lab), we address the fundamental challenges in decision-making, strategic interactions, and value alignment towards achieving artificial general intelligence (AGI).
+Our expertise encompasses **reinforcement learning** for refined decision-making, **multi-agent systems and game theory** for complex    strategic interactions, and **RLHF** techniques for secure AGI-human value alignment.
+Our integrative methodology aims to guide AGI development towards a safe, beneficial future in synchrony with humanity and eternal prosperity of mankind.</font>

   # - block: collection
   #   content: